Episode 306 - Church Union

 Pope Urban was much keener on working with Charles of Anjou, the brother of the King of France.

-To cut a long story short, Charles was an impressive military commander and and a typically rapacious Latin lord.
+To cut a long story short, Charles was an impressive military commander and a typically rapacious Latin lord.

 He inherited two large French counties, married his way into a third, and was receptive to gaining more.
+He soon accepted the Pope's invitation to take over Manfred's kingdom.

-He was crowned King of Sicily in advance, in Rome, in 1266, marched south, killed Manfred in battle, and became one of the richest and most powerful lords in all of Europe.
+He was crowned king of Sicily in advance, in Rome, in 1266, marched south, killed Manfred in battle, and became one of the richest and most powerful lords in all of Europe.

 Not satisfied with his astonishing portfolio, the thirty-nine-year-old Charles made it clear that his next goal was to conquer Constantinople itself.